 According to Broward County’s Records, Taxes, and Treasury Division, “some liens may be dischargeable and others may not.”
 Now, because tax and property laws can be rather complex and difficult to understand, it is important that you do your research prior to bidding on a tax deed so that you know what you are getting yourself into before committing to the purchase.
 You can also speak with a reputable FL tax attorney should you have a specific question you need addressed.

 There is plenty more to learn about tax deed sales and while there are various county websites that can provide you with helpful information, none can provide you with the advice and guidance a real estate lawyer can.
-With that said, if you wish to learn more about tax deeds, have a question about a property you recently purchased, or have run into some issues, contact the Fort Lauderdale, FL real estate lawyers at Eskander Loshak LLP today.
+With that said, if you wish to learn more about tax deeds, have a question about a property you recently purchased, or have run into some issues, contact the Fort Lauderdale, FL real estate lawyers today.